jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 * Take detailed notes
 * Be willing to challenge your thought process

 When I was working on my physics degree, I spent a lot of time on the site [www.betterexplained.com](http://www.betterexplained.com/){: target="_blank"}.
-I even reached out to the writer of the site to personally thank him for all of his explanations.
+I even reached out to the site's writer to thank him for all of his explanations.
 Another favorite site of mine was [Paul’s Online Math Notes](http://tutorial.math.lamar.edu/).

 ![a great site to get better at math](/assets/images/posts/better-explained.png "This is probably the single best website on clarifying math concepts, from the basic to the advanced.
 I referenced it several times on my journey.")

-Both of these sites did a fantastic job of explaining any new concepts I had trouble with and illuminating old mathematical concepts I never quite understood.
-They also both have unique approaches which is extremely helpful for learning math.
+Both of these sites did a fantastic job explaining any new concepts I had trouble with and illuminating old mathematical concepts I never quite understood.
+They also both have unique approaches, which is extremely helpful for learning math.

-In addition to the notes from their website, I also took a lot of notes and asked myself a lot of questions.
-By asking myself questions, I forced myself to dig deep and truly grasp the material.
+In addition to the notes from their website, I also took a lot of notes and asked myself many questions.
+I forced myself to dig deep and truly grasp the material by asking myself questions.

 There is nothing that facilitates learning more than asking the right questions.